-2. The following all mean 'Merry Christmas' in which language ?
+2. The following all mean "Merry Christmas" in which languages ?

 a.
 Hyvaa joulua